You can use this link to sign up for a tryout slot. You must complete the form below in addition to signing up for a tryout slot.

 This year, we’re holding auditions on Monday, September 16th and Tuesday, September 17th, 2019, in the evening.
 You’ll sign up for a 5-7 minute time slot, and we’ll give you the audition packet several days in advance.
 You’ll have to present an argument to us about an interesting case, and we might have a few questions for you at the end.
 It’s a fun, low-pressure way for us to get a sense of where you fit best in the program.
 If you can’t make any time that evening, we’ll find another time during the week for you to audition.

 Before auditions, we’re hosting several information meetings, and we strongly recommend you attend at least one of those meetings before auditioning.
 (They’re all the same, so you don’t need to come to more than one).
 At those meetings, current team members will give you more detail on how Mock Trial works and will also offer some pointers for your audition.
 We’ll post the meeting Powerpoint on here too, but it’s better to get the information in person.
-Our 2019 meeting dates will be on this page very soon!
-We’re just working to confirm some final details.

 If you have any questions about auditions or the team, feel free to email us at firstname.lastname@example.org.